sourcegraph/handbook/content/departments/cloud/index.md

 kubectl rollout restart deployments/sourcegraph-frontend
 ```

-### FAQ: Do you support custom domain?
+### FAQ: Do you support custom domains?

 Yes.
 Learn more about [custom domain support](./technical-docs/custom_domain.md).

-### FAQ: Does Cloud support SSBC and precise code navigation?
+### FAQ: Does Cloud support Server Side Batch Changes and precise code navigation?

 Yes.
-All Cloud instances have executors enabled by default (varies concurrency limit depends on the deal size).
+All Cloud instances have executors enabled by default, enabling the use of Server Side Batch Changes and Code Intel auto-indexing.

 Key facts: